wisemantyr/emp-sql/README.md

 # sql-challenge

-In this exercize I used PostgreSQL to complete a research project on employees using what remained of the data from a fictional corporation in the 1980s and 1990s: six CSV files.
+In this exercise I used PostgreSQL to complete a research project on employees using what remained of the data from a fictional corporation in the 1980s and 1990s: six CSV files.

 Data provided.
 Code original.